 Years later, I discovered ytmnd.com.
 My uncle was in love with the “Blue Ball Machine” and showed it to my entire family.
 Later I created a ytmnd account, and borrowed my pen name, “pilleater,” from there.
 So I have invested myself in the internet subculture in ways Andrew Sega calls himself “Necros.”
 What an amazing release for 1995!

 NAMBLA, or the “North American Man/Boy Love Association” is a controversial one.
-Not only they are focus on the advocacy of pedophilia and understanding it, but also advocates the right for pederasty, or the right for a man and boy to love each other.
+Not only they are focused on the advocacy of pedophilia and understanding it, but also advocate the right for pederasty, or the right for a man and boy to love each other.
 That leaves lesbians, older women, and little girls out of the picture.
 This is a gay movement.
 A homosexual one!

-Joseph Sciambra has written a memoir on his experience in the gay subculture of San Francisco of the late 80s and 90s.
-Sciambra was met with disappointment, and converted to Christianity.
+Joseph Sciambra has written a memoir on his experience in the gay subculture of San Francisco in the late 80s and 90s'90s.
+Sciambra was met with disappointment and converted to Christianity.
 Sciambra noticed how older gay men were always after younger boys.
 It goes to show that once gays are old and exploited, they become Dennis Cooper’s “Ugly Man,” wishing the same ills of abuse upon the young.
-AIDs became that death wish, and soon destroyed an entire people and a subculture around this realization.
+AIDs became that death wish and soon destroyed an entire people and a subculture around this realization.
 But they marched on anyway!
-Sciambra wrote down these names, and created a video and titled it, the “Dead Gay Porn Stars Memorial.”
+Sciambra wrote down these names, created a video, and titled it, the “Dead Gay Porn Stars Memorial.”

 Yes and no.

-There was a fascination of the male bond in the 1950s through 70s.
-Slowly but surely, it became “gay” (as an insult) to actually be intimate with another man, hence advocating a hatred for the man and his platonic attitudes.
+There was a fascination with the male bond in the 1950s through the 70s.
+Slowly but surely, it became “gay” (as an insult) to be intimate with another man, hence advocating a hatred for the man and his platonic attitudes.
 Jeffery P. Dennis tracks this transition down in his book, “We Boys Together: Teenagers in Love Before Girl-Craziness.”
-Dennis remarked how younger boys, especially white males, found talking, playing, and unconditional love common in the Post World War II era.
-There certainty was no issue with “toxic masculinity” at this time.
+Dennis remarked how younger boys, especially white males, found talking, playing, and unconditional love common in the post-World War II era.
+There certainly was no issue with “toxic masculinity” at this time.
 It didn’t even exist!
-Rather, how did boys, who acted more like girls, become the toxic brutes they became today?
-Toxic masculinity was invented after this attack on this love between boys.
-These boys grew up to become homosexuals, which in turn, fought to return to this boy love as sincere.
+Rather, how did boys, who acted more like girls, become the toxic brutes they are today?
+Toxic masculinity was invented after this attack on the love between boys.
+These boys grew up to become homosexuals, which in turn, fought to return to this boy's love as sincere.
 Will Fellows argues in his book, “A Passion to Preserve: Gay Men as Keepers of Culture,” that gay men are the advocates of keeping society sane, and that gay men go out of their way to do the controversial.
 It’s related to the martyrdom of being a “homonationalist.”
-And when men try and love an innocent boy, it’s exactly what the straight edge scene tried to do with a decadent punk culture.
+And when men try and love an innocent boy, it’s exactly what the straight-edge scene tried to do with a decadent punk culture.
 Some homonationalists want to bring back the “Männerbund,” or, the group of boys that grow together and experience everything as one family.

 Here, as Todd Nickerson would say, “I am not a monster.”
-The desire of pedophilia is neither right or wrong.
+The desire for pedophilia is neither right nor wrong.
 It just is.
 The issue is, how does the pedophile not commit any abusive acts or crimes?
-Some psychologists argue that pedophiles just need robots in order to subdue any act against children.
-Then again, what is stopping anyone from listening to Zooier Than Thou, a community podcast about “zoophilia,” or a sexual interest upon animals.
+Some psychologists argue that pedophiles just need robots to subdue any act against children.
+Then again, what is stopping anyone from listening to Zooier Than Thou, a community podcast about “zoophilia,” or a sexual interest in animals?
 Do they also get robot animals just so they can’t stop raping animals in the middle of the night?
-The thought should be upon desire, and what exactly is innocent verse what his leud, predatory, or harmful activity.
-Sexuality is like philosophy is many ways, where the investigation is not about wisdom, but about desire, beauty, and the attainment of reproduction.
-As many questions and quirks there is about one’s sexuality, there is many about philosophy and meaning in the world.
+The thought should be upon desire, and what exactly is innocent versus what is leud, predatory, or harmful activity.
+Sexuality is like philosophy in many ways, where the investigation is not about wisdom, but about desire, beauty, and the attainment of reproduction.
+As many questions and quirks, as there are about one’s sexuality, there are many about philosophy and meaning in the world.
 This is what we have to understand with the pedophile.

 The Japanese seem to not care about these age differences.
-For better or for worse, they have the transgressive and long running Patalliro! manga and pulps like Okane Ga Nai.
+For better or for worse, they have the transgressive and long-running Patalliro! manga and pulps like Okane Ga Nai.
 Where to begin with that?
-The NAMBLA website has the same glory as the white supremist Vanguard New Network website, transgressive and fringe in many ways, but also beautiful in written expression.
-It’s something so bizarre, you will go in denial that it exists.
+The NAMBLA website has the same glory as the white supremacist Vanguard New Network website, transgressive and fringe in many ways, but also beautiful in written expression.
+It’s something so bizarre, that you will go into denial that it exists.
 The “Letters” page is still updated on NAMBLA as of 2023, and it’s a great way to read about people’s inward desires and transgressions.
-In no way am I advocating predatory behavior or having sex with minors.
 Rather, we should understand the positions and arguments that NAMBLA is coming from, and who NAMBLA, as a subculture, appeals to.
 Very easy to understand, right?

-NAMBLA is trying to capture a peculiar homosexual desire deemed too taboo for society, that only a few intellects like Jeffery P. Dennis could understand as a nostalgic trip of enjoying childhood as a sexual identity politic.
-The NAMBLA website is great treasure trove of decades-old art around the desire of youth and becoming self aware of one’s meaning in life. …See?
-I didn’t have to call them rapists or anything like.
+NAMBLA is trying to capture a peculiar homosexual desire deemed too taboo for society, that only a few intellects like Jeffery P. Dennis could understand as a nostalgic trip of enjoying childhood as a sexual identity politics.
+The NAMBLA website is a great treasure trove of decades-old art around the desire of youth and becoming self-aware of one’s meaning in life. …See?
+I didn’t have to call them rapists or anything like that.

 Ask, why do they act and write upon such desires?